ds4se/chapters/gmurphy/logitall.md

 To investigate this phenomenon, we decide to monitor each and every command the developer executes as she works.
 As part of the logged information, we capture the time at which the command was executed, the command itself, and how the command was invoked.
+We try out the monitoring tool with those close to us and the data all seems to make sense.
-We then deploy a monitoring tool and start gathering the information from as many developers as we can convince to install the monitor.
+We then deploy
+a monitoring tool and start gathering the information from as many developers as we can convince to install the monitor.